OttawaESS/client-ess-site/src/pages/about/chants.md

           - content: |-
               ### Pound Force (Lbf)

-              Guide: “What the fuck is pound-force?”
+              Guide: “What the fuck is pound-force?”<br>
-              101er: “L is love, B is beer, F is fuck shit up, L is love, B is beer, F is fuck shit up, Love, Beer, Fuck shit up,
+              101er: “L is love, B is beer, F is fuck shit up,<br>
+              L is love, B is beer, F is fuck shit up,<br>
+              Love, Beer, Fuck shit up,<br>
-              Love, Beer, Fuck shit up,
+              Love, Beer, Fuck shit up,<br>
-              Love, Beer, Fuck shit up,
+              Love, Beer, Fuck shit up,<br>
-              Wooooooooo!”
+              Wooooooooo!”<br><br>

               Pound force, pound force we don't play.
-All we do is pound all day!
+All we do is pound all day!<br><br>

-              1 Person: Work
+              1 Person: Work<br>
-              Everyone: Hard
+              Everyone: Hard<br>
-              1 Person:Pound
+              1 Person:Pound<br>
-              EveryoneHarder
+              EveryoneHarder<br>

           - content: |-
               ### Two Stroke

-              Suck, squeeze, bang, blow, 2Stroke, 2Stroke
+              Suck, squeeze, bang, blow, 2Stroke, 2Stroke<br>

               2 Strokes is all that we can do but we’ll always have it up for you.
-2 Stroke, 2 Stroke
+2 Stroke, 2 Stroke<br>

         grid_cols: three
         grid_gap_horiz: large